-The company’s electrification ambitions are reflected in the recently launched, brand new Recharge car line.
-Recharge will be the overarching name for all chargeable Volvo cars with a fully electric and plug-in hybrid powertrain.
+The company’s electrification ambitions are reflected in the recently launched, brand-new Recharge car line.
+Recharge will be the overarching name for all chargeable Volvo cars with a fully electric or plug-in hybrid powertrain.
 The Recharge car line aims to further boost sales of Volvo Cars’ electrified cars and encourage plug-in hybrid drivers via incentives to use Pure mode as much as possible.

 Volvo Car Group in 2019

 For the 2019 financial year, Volvo Car Group recorded an operating profit of 14.3 BSEK (14.2 BSEK in 2018).
 Revenue over the period amounted to 274.1 BSEK (252.7 BSEK).
 For the full year 2019, global sales reached a record 705,452 (642,253) cars, an increase of 9.8 per cent versus 2018.
 The results underline the comprehensive transformation of Volvo Cars’ finances and operations in recent years, positioning the company for its next growth phase.